Confirmation I

 * Be open and receptive to any additional directives issued by the Religious Formation Office.

-• A retreat is a great time to leave the worries and stresses of daily life behind and talk to God directly in your own way.
+A retreat is a great time to leave the worries and stresses of daily life behind and talk to God directly in your own way.
 Not only are retreats helpful, but they’re necessary.
-We offer a retreat for Confirmation I students in November.
-Retreat dates and times are available from your Catechist and will be posted on our website.
+We offer a retreat for Confirmation I Retreat , the date will be posted on our website.
 If you can’t attend our retreat, you must find another Confirmation I-level retreat offered at another parish as this is a requirement of all Confirmation I students.

 * Each Confirmation I candidate will write a letter to Pablo Matta about how they feel about their faith and where they see themselves in formation.
 Do you want to continue on into Confirmation II?
 This is your opportunity to talk to our parish pastor about you and your faith.